 In this post, I’m sharing the things that have helped me, as a white woman, “see” better when it comes to race.
 But at the outset, I want to say this: I’m not an expert.
 I still have so much to learn.
 I do know this, though: It only takes one step to get started.
 And if you feel uncomfortable and scared and worried what people might think—well, you’re probably headed in the right direction.

 Listening.
 Learning.
 Lament.
 And Love.

-How often do you hear perspectives/voices of people who look different than you?
+How often do you hear perspectives/voices of people who live in a different skin color than you?
 Do you hear sermons from them?
 Read books by them?
 Engage in meaningful conversations with them?
 I know, this can be very hard to do in communities that are predominantly white.

 But it’s mighty hard to listen if you’re never in the presence of diverse voices.